 As you might imagine, carving and colouring 24 runes is a slow business and hand made wooden rune sets are therefore fairly expensive.
 I am an advocate for making your own wooden rune set but if you are really all fingers and thumbs a well made wooden rune set is well worth it.
 I have a wonderful rune set made out of blackthorn and inlaid in copper which was created by a rune worker in Glastonbury.
 I took it with me on a retreat and after charging it up myself with voice work I persuaded my entire group to drum energy into the runes for much longer than was reasonable.
 They remain powerful to this day.

 I have never purchased rune cards but I don’t have a particular aversion to them.
-I have made my own rune cards and keep them by my bed for my rune of the day reading.
+I have made my own rune cards and keep them by my bed for my rune of the day reading – they are also the ones you will meet if you join me on Mondays for Middle Earth Readings.
 The card is quite thick but doesn’t really have an energy or presence of its own.
 If I was to buy a rune card set (and I have seen some I covet) I would want to spend a significant amount of time charging each rune and meditating on the card before using them in readings.

 My personal advice would be to buy your first rune set or make cards.
 Learn the basic meanings and spend some time getting to really know the runes.
 When you come to make your own rune set you’ll be familiar with their energies and you’ll make some lovely, powerful runes that you can be proud of.